lydong/ESTRNN/README.md

 ### Prerequisites

-- Python 3.6
+- Python 3.6 #3.8 is tested to work
-- PyTorch 1.6 with GPU
+- PyTorch 1.6 with GPU # 1.7.1 is tested to work
 - opencv-python
 - scikit-image
 - lmdb